milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 ## large expansion in *A. obtectus*

-A. obtectus has two large orthogroups that are twice as large as the third largest one, N0.HOG0000035 and N0.HOG0000014.
-The flybase IDs have no functional annotation, and are not associated with any DAVID gene group.
+A. obtectus has two large gene families, N0.HOG0000035 and N0.HOG0000014, which are twice as large as the third largest one.
+The flybase IDs of these orthogroups have no functional annotation, and are not associated with any DAVID gene group.
 The correlation with genome size and repeat content is *significant* in both cases.
-Considering that the others are not significant in their association, maybe that's not a biological signal for selection based on function, but instead the expansion is caused by drift through TE activity (and whatever the genome size does)?
+Considering that most of the other orthogroups investigated here are not significant in their association, maybe that means this is not a biological signal for selection based on function, but instead the expansion is caused by drift through TE activity (and whatever the genome size does)?

 <p><img src="Aobt_expansion_GF_sizes.svg" alt="A. obtectus expansion" width=45%></p>